The Farm at Butler as a Hub of Learning

 - CH465 Environmental Chemistry, Professor Elizabeth Davis

-This unique curriculum is founded in place-based, experiential (PBE) learning theory where hands-on learning through research is underpinned with the specific geography, ecology, sociology, and politics of a place.
-PBE strives to connect ‘place’ with the self and community to help students develop stronger ties to their community, enhance their appreciation for the natural world, and create a heightened commitment to serve as critically engaged citizens.
-PBE is recognized as an effective pedagogy to enhance student content knowledge, course engagement, critical thinking skills, and civic mindedness, particularly when situated within a place to which students attach meaning, such as school gardens or campus farms.
+This unique curriculum is founded in place-based, experiential learning (PBEL) theory where hands-on learning through research is underpinned with the specific geography, ecology, sociology, and politics of a place.
+PBEL strives to connect ‘place’ with the self and community to help students develop stronger ties to their community, enhance their appreciation for the natural world, and create a heightened commitment to serve as critically engaged citizens.
+PBEL is recognized as an effective pedagogy to enhance student content knowledge, course engagement, critical thinking skills, and civic mindedness, particularly when situated within a place to which students attach meaning, such as school gardens or campus farms.
+In 2019, the research team published a farm-situated PBEL pedagogical framework to guide future curricular developments in local farm spaces.

 Introductory Lessons on Global/Industrial and Local/Sustainable Food Systems